alexterliuk/data-gen/README.md

   - maxLength - `number`
   - capitalizeFirstLetter - `boolean` (true by default)
   - capitalizeAllLetters - `boolean`
-  - collection - `array<strings>` (make text from given texts; if present, no other prop of text-specs is checked, because they aren't needed)
+  - collection - `array<strings>` (get a text from given texts; if present, no other prop of text-specs is checked, because they aren't needed)

 **makeRandomText**

   - ...<*text-specs*>
   - startFromBeginning - `boolean` (slice from start of text sample, false by default)

 This function has a built-in dummy text sample from which random parts are being sliced to compose a new text within specified min/maxLength.
-If collection is provided, built-in text sample is ignored and a new text is created from randomly picked strings inside the collection.
+If collection is provided, built-in text sample is ignored and a new text is created by picking randomly one of the strings from the collection.

 **makeRandomName**